maurice/yay-machine/docs/about.md

 **yay-machine** also brings new ideas of its own

-- states are type (think: `interface`).
+- states are types (think: `interface`).
 They are an `object` with a `name` and any associated data.
 Different states may have different associated data
 - side-effects are all you need for sync/async interactions with the current machine and outside world

 We use modern, accessible language, rather than traditional academic terms.